v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 >
 > `ParenthesizedExpression : ( Expression )`

-This means: if we try to use a `CPEAAPL` as a `PrimaryExpression`, it is actually an `ParenthesizedExpression` and this is its only valid production.
+This means: if `CPEAAPL` occurs in the place of `PrimaryExpression` in the syntax tree, it is actually an `ParenthesizedExpression` and this is its only valid production.

 `Expression` can never be empty, so `( )` is not a valid `ParenthesizedExpression`.
 Comma separated lists like `(1, 2, 3)` are created by [the comma operator](https://tc39.es/ecma262/#sec-comma-operator):